huggingface/transformers/docs/source/model_doc/xlnet.rst

 Tips:

-- The specific attention pattern can be controlled at training and test time using the `perm_mask` input.
+- The specific attention pattern can be controlled at training and test time using the :obj:`perm_mask` input.
-- Due to the difficulty of training a fully auto-regressive model over various factorization order, XLNet is pretrained using only a sub-set of the output tokens as target which are selected with the `target_mapping` input.
+- Due to the difficulty of training a fully auto-regressive model over various factorization order, XLNet is pretrained using only a sub-set of the output tokens as target which are selected with the :obj:`target_mapping` input.
-- To use XLNet for sequential decoding (i.e. not in fully bi-directional setting), use the `perm_mask` and `target_mapping` inputs to control the attention span and outputs (see examples in `examples/text-generation/run_generation.py`)
+- To use XLNet for sequential decoding (i.e. not in fully bi-directional setting), use the :obj:`perm_mask` and :obj:`target_mapping` inputs to control the attention span and outputs (see examples in `examples/text-generation/run_generation.py`)
 - XLNet is one of the few models that has no sequence length limit.

-The original code can be found `here <https://github.com/zihangdai/xlnet/>`_.
+The original code can be found `here <https://github.com/zihangdai/xlnet/>`__.

 XLNetConfig